-Stuart is a Chartered Professional Accountant (CPA, CA) with more than 30 years of business experience and currently is the Chief Financial Officer (CFO) at Planet Paper Box Group and Regional Director of the CFO Leadership Council.
+Stuart is a Chartered Professional Accountant (CPA, CA) with more than 30 years of business experience and currently is the Chief Financial Officer (CFO) at Capital Infrastructure Group and Regional Director of the CFO Leadership Council.

 Stuart’s experience includes strategic planning, corporate management, financial reporting, accounting, treasury & risk management, human capital and cross-border transactions.
 He has testified as a financial expert at the Canadian International Trade Tribunal, defending corporations on various tax matters with the Canadian Revenue Agency and the Department of Justice, negotiating with financial institutions and government agencies, and implemented business process automation, best practices and internal controls.

 Stuart joined the Alzheimer Society of York Region as a board member in September 2014.
 Before becoming the vice-chair in 2018, he held the position of treasurer.

 Stuart is a University of Toronto graduate and a member of Chartered Professional Accountant (CPA) Canada and Chartered Professional Accountant (CPA) Ontario.

 Scott Crone, Vice-Chair